WRITER

 Icon of person Rohinton Mistry

 Rohinton Mistry (born 1952) is an Indian-born Canadian writer.
 He has been the recipient of many awards including the Neustadt International Prize for Literature in 2012.
-Each of his first three novels was shortlisted for the Booker Prize.
-His novels to date have been set in India, told from the perspective of Parsis, and explore themes of family life, poverty, discrimination, and the corrupting influence of society.
+Each of his three novels was shortlisted for the Booker Prize.
+All have been set in India, told from the perspective of Parsis, and explore themes of family life, poverty, discrimination, and the corrupting influence of society.
 Read more on Wikipedia

 Memorability Metrics